-Tunneling section engineers plan and program works for a range of tunneling section projects.
+Tunnelling section engineers plan and programme works for a range of tunnelling section projects.

-Tunneling ventilation engineers plan, design and enable ventilation systems in tunneling projects.
+Tunnelling ventilation engineers plan, design and enable ventilation systems in tunnelling projects.

 Welding engineers work on the design, maintenance and development of a wide range of welding systems and equipment.

 Welder fabricators cut and join metal and other materials into a wide range of structures for use throughout the built environment.